tcollier/whirled_peas/README.md

 A Whirled Peas application consists of the following pieces

-1. [REQUIRED] The driver, which emits lightweight frame events
+- The driver (required) - the code that is to be visualized, it emits lightweight frame events through a producer
-1. [REQUIRED] The main template factory, which builds templates to convert frame events from the driver into terminal graphics
+- The main template factory (required) - builds templates to convert frame events from the driver into terminal graphics
-1. [OPTIONAL] A loading screen template factory, which is used while content is loading
+- A loading screen template factory (optional) - builds templates to display while content is loading

 These pieces are configured as following